Summary

 Drawbacks

 The usual drawbacks of adding macros to the prelude apply.
-In this case, I think the most significant concern is to choose names that are unlikely to to conflict with existing library crates’ exported macros.
+In this case, I think the most significant concern is to choose names that are unlikely to conflict with existing library crates’ exported macros.
 (Conversely, internal macros with the same names and semantics demonstrate that the names chosen are appropriate.)

 The names eprintln! and eprint! are terse, differing only in a single letter from println! and print!, and it’s not obvious at a glance what the leading e means. (“This is too cryptic” is the single most frequently heard complaint from people who don’t like eprintln!.)
 However, once you do know what it means it is reasonably memorable, and anyone who is already familiar with stdout versus stderr is very likely to guess correctly what it means.